Jacquizz Rodgers: Tampa Bay Buccaneers

 On September 13, 2016, Rodgers signed with the Tampa Bay Buccaneers.
 On October 10, Rodgers had a career-high 30 carries for 101 yards on Monday Night Football helping the Buccaneers defeat the defending NFC Champion Carolina Panthers, 17–14.
 Two weeks later, he rushed 26 times for a career-high 154 yards in a victory over the San Francisco 49ers.
 In Week 16, against the New Orleans Saints, he was named starter after Doug Martin was made a healthy scratch, rushing 15 times for 63 yards and a touchdown.
 Rodgers finished the 2016 season with a career-high 129 carries for 560 yards and two touchdowns in 10 games played.

 On March 9, 2017, Rodgers signed a two-year contract extension with the Buccaneers.
 On September 17, against the Chicago Bears, he had 67 rushing yards and a touchdown in the 29–7 victory.
 Overall, he finished the 2017 season with 244 rushing yards, one rushing touchdown, and nine receptions for 74 yards.

 In the 2018 season, Rodgers finished with 33 carries for 106 rushing yards, one rushing touchdown, and 38 receptions for 304 receiving yards.

 New Orleans Saints

 Rodgers signed with the New Orleans Saints on August 3, 2019.
 He was released during final roster cuts on August 30, 2019.

-Career statistics
+NFL statistics

 Personal life

 Rodgers is the nephew of former All-Pro safety Michael Lewis.
 His older brother, James Rodgers, was a wide receiver for the Atlanta Falcons and the Montreal Alouettes of the Canadian Football League (CFL).